 In this program, you’ll find many exercises that require you to make lists.
 They are designed to tap into your inner self and help you come up with ideas that you may not have considered before.

-This will give you momentum, and you’ll that find once you get going it’s hard to stop.
+This will give you momentum, and you’ll find that once you get going, it’s hard to stop.
 List everything you can think of.
 It doesn’t matter how small, silly, or unimportant it may seem.
-Writing in casual, uncensored manner brings out ideas.
+Writing in a casual, uncensored manner brings out ideas.
 After you are done with your list, choose the most important concepts.

 Best of luck, and enjoy your new revised business!